-The volunteers in the Bartlett Centre manage over 40 different research databases covering a wide variety of subjects.
+The volunteers in the Bartlett Centre manage many different research databases covering a wide variety of subjects.
 These are available to personal callers or to answer research enquiries.

 Some of the largest databases are:

 - The Archives database lists some of the Museum’s main archives

 - The Yacht Design database lists a range of designs which have featured in leading magazines

 National Small Boat Register